ClouDesire/flyway-cli-cookbook/README.md

  * `['flyway']['user']`: The user that will own and run the flyway process (default='flyway')
  * `['flyway']['group']`: The group the flyway user will be a part of (default='flyway')

-The following attributes are utilizing for executing the migrations:
+The following attributes are utilized for executing the migrations:

  * `['flyway']['confs']["#{config_id}"]`: The identifier for the nested configuration.
 This identifier is used to namespace migrations into separate directories under `['flyway']['migrations_path']`, and identifies the flyway properties file used by the cli
  * `['flyway']['confs']["#{config_id}"]['jdbc_url']`: The url used for communicating with the database (required)